 King Nathin walked into the large sparse room and looked around.
 The walls and floor were stone, and there was nothing in the room but four columns standing in the center.
 Nathin slowly walked towards the four columns.
 He had not been summoned, but he found he didn’t care.
 He wanted answers.

-He had been watching over his kingdom for almost 1300 years.
+He had been watching over his kingdom for almost thirteen hundred years.
 He had seen it prosper, struggle, and then fall.
 Now when the rightful ruler had finally come, the gods had done nothing to help her.
 Nathin had watched her be denied her proper place.
 He had seen her disappointed in love, poisoned, stabbed, and almost sacrificed.
 It was no way to treat his kin.

-He had long been frustrated with the gods, watching his line driven out of the very city his family founded.
+He had long been frustrated with the gods, watching his kin driven out of the very city his family founded.
 He had seen the people of his kingdom turn on one another and suffer.
 He had watched false gods be worshipped, and ruthless leaders rule.
 He was tired of it.
 It was time for Regventus to be reborn under Gryphon, and he would see that it would be.

 Nathin stood in front of the four columns and waited.
 He knew they could sense he was there, and they would come out eventually.
 He had nothing, but time.
 Still, as he thought of his kingdom and Gryphon, he felt himself grow anxious.
-It was not often he felt anxious on his journey, but he could not help it today.
+It was not often he felt anxious on his journey, but he could not help it.

 “Well, I know you know I am here.
 Come out and see me,” said Nathin loudly.